unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 Of course, an Innovation Surgery is just a small snapshot into what “innovation” really looks like in practice.
 These materials help support what we’re doing, but they’re just a small selection of the materials that we usually bring along when collaborating on a project.<br/>

-So, what are the materials that our teams generally use when on a project?
-What sort of things do you need to bring along with you to support your innovation kickstart?
+So, what are some of the materials that our teams generally use when on a project?
+What should you bring along with you to support an innovation kickstart?
 What should be in your "innovation kit"?<br/>

 ![Your innovation kit](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/516d1f156729f8343abeb4c40555a8c5.JPG)